 NOTE 2—Group addressed frames delivery procedure is defined in 35.3.15 (Multi-link group addressed frame delivery and reception).

+If a link that is setup on a DFS owner’s operating channel is advertised as disabled by AP MLD(see 35.3.7.1.7 (Advertised TID-to-link mapping in Beacon and Probe Response frame), then before resuming operations on it (i.e., enabling the link), the AP MLD shall perform procedures described in 11.8 (DFS procedures) to ensure that a radar is not detected on the channel. ( #10013)”

 If a TID is mapped in UL to a set of enabled links for a non-AP MLD, then the non-AP MLD may use any link within this set of enabled links to transmit individually addressed MSDUs or A-MSDUs (#12628)that are destined to the AP MLD and that correspond to that TI